Beaver Creek Wildlife Education Center

 For example, you see a flock of European Starlings, that counts as seeing ONE species of bird and that species will be added to your over all tally and will not count again, except for personal use.

-If you are camping at the park campground, any bird heard by 75 percent of your team may be counted to your total.
+If you are camping at Beaver Creek or Guilford campground, any bird heard by 75 percent of your team may be counted to your total.

 9. A rare bird will require some sort of proof to be counted, via a photo or sound recording.
-Rare birds will be listed on your tally sheet or in the eBird app.
+Rare birds will be listed on your tally sheet with a special code behind the birds name.
+Make sure to go over these codes with your team.

 10. Team members need not remain together for the 24-hour period.
 One or more registered team members can leave or join at anytime during the event, as long as 2 team members remain at all times, but departed team members cannot apply any found birds to their teams total in their absence.

-11. All birds counted must be observed while teams are physically located within Beaver Creek State Park or Beaver Creek State Forest.
-For example, if you are standing in Beaver Creek State Park but observe a bird soaring the sky over the border of the park, you may still count that bird.
+11. All birds counted must be observed while teams are physically located within the assigned birding areas.
+For example, if you are standing in Beaver Creek State Park but observe a bird soaring the sky over the border of the park, you may still count that bird

-12. Team members must remain at distances that permit direct voice contact at all times while birding, Teams may not split up to simultaneously cover different areas or trails.
+12. Team members must remain at distances that permit direct voice contact at all times while birding, Teams may not split up to simaltaneously cover different areas or trails.

 13. All birds counted must be conclusively identified by sight or sound.
 Teams may use field guides or apps to aid in the identification of a species.